Danny-Engelman/ITpings/README.md

 4. Create a HTTP Integration in the The Things Network Application console
 pointing to the ``YOURWEBSERVER/ITpings_connector.php?key=YOURKEY``
   **Yes!
 That is it!**
-ITpings will create the Database Schema once it receives a first Ping
+ITpings will create the Database Schema once it receives the first (HTTP Integration) Ping

 5. Now open ``ITpings_dashboard.html`` on your WebServer

 ## Why ITpings was created

-My (TTN) The Things Network Gateway and 2 handfull of TTN Nodes arrived late december 2017.
+My [(TTN) The Things Network](https://www.thethingsnetwork.org/) [Gateway](https://www.thethingsnetwork.org/docs/gateways/) and 2 handfull of [TTN Nodes](https://www.thethingsnetwork.org/docs/devices/node/) arrived late december 2017.
-UART is nothing but a 4 letter acronym to me, so I spent the Holidays playing with all Software related technologies.
+I am not a Hardware Guy, UART is nothing but a 4 letter acronym to me, so I spent the Holidays playing with all Software related technologies.

 I have been a script kiddie since learning BASIC in the late 70s, hardware just is not my _**thing**_
-For me, every new project is a challenge to [think different](https://www.youtube.com/watch?v=4HsGAc0_Y5c) (a 15 minute must see).
+For me, every new project is a challenge to [think different](https://www.youtube.com/watch?v=4HsGAc0_Y5c).

 myDevices, Amazon Web Services, IBM's Node-Red and several more are by themselves great technologies to get started.